In this tutorial, I will explain how to create an object with polygon modeling using 3dsMax.

 To make the details richer, I used extrude in the negative direction for the table sides.

-A problem occured here.
-A unneeded face got created, so we need to [delete] it.
+A problem occurred when we do this.
+A unnecessary face was created, so we need to [delete] it.

-Change the select type to [Border], select the rim of the face just deleted.
+Change the select type to [Border], select the rim of the face you just deleted.